AmorosoLaura/computational_intelligence/Lab2/README.md

 We also noticed that playing against an opposite optimal strategy (nim sum = 0) this won even though we made the first move.
 All this considerations made us implement the expert system.

+## Task2.2
+We chose to implement the 1+λ strategy as an ES to solve the problem.
+To check wheter our algorithm worked we included the expert_agent among the proposed strategies, to see if it converged.

 ## Sources
 Here some links I used to better understand the problem and its implementation: